NaserParhizkar/docs/source/includes/_usermanagement.md

 ### Handling errors

 Some providers don't give their user's email in their API (it's the case of Twitter for instance).
-So, you have to ask your user his email manually and setup the email.
+So, you have to ask your user for their email manually and setup the email.

 ## Signin your users

-Once your user has signed up, you can log him/her in with his/her email password or with one of the social identity the user attached to his account.
+Once your user has signed up, you can log him/her in with his/her email password or with one of the social identity the user attached to their account.

 OAuth.io manages your user's session for you and gives a simple API to let you know if the user is still logged in or not.